openlibhums/memory-alpha/content/pages/support/accounts-and-roles/account-management.md

 Click **Edit** next to a user to open the **Edit user** interface, where you can update a user’s account details.

 Some changes are restricted by permission level.
-For more information, see the **Permissions** page. <!--missing hyperlink-->
+For more information, see the [**Permissions** page](./janeway-roles-and-permissions.md).

 > [!IMPORTANT]
 > Editing a user account does **not** change author metadata on articles that have already been accepted.